uber/needle/README.md

 brew install needle
 ```

+#### Build from source

+As Swift and Xcode releases progress, the repository may not contain the toolchain veresion you are using.
+In this case, you can build the generator binary from source.
+Please see [Generator README](https://github.com/uber/needle/blob/master/GENERATOR.md) for details.

 ## [Why use dependency injection?](./WHY_DI.md)

 The linked document uses a somewhat real example to explain what the dependency injection pattern is, and its benefits.